Fecal Microbiota Transplants (FMT)

 In the EU you can try https://ifu-wolfhagen.de/ or https://smartnutrition.co.uk/ or http://www.nordiclabs.com/EDetail.aspx?id=3827 to get the GI Map.

-Blood testing can typically be done at a free STD clinic. https://gettested.cdc.gov/
+Some of the blood testing can typically be done at a free STD clinic. https://gettested.cdc.gov/

 Thepowerofpoop.com recommends Direct Labs - the "Labs for Fecal Diversity Tests Only" aren't that useful in my opinion (see the "testing" section of this wiki).
 The "Comprehensive Digestive Stool Analysis 2.0™ (CDSA 2.0)-Genova Kit" is probably the most useful directlabs test.